jasonhilton/ggfan/vignettes/geom_fan.md

 ![](geom_fan_files/figure-markdown_github/spectral-2.png)

 You can also specify the intervals you want to use for geom\_fan.
-If we specifiy just the 50%, 80% and 95% intervals, we can see this match up with the relevant quantiles of the theoretical distribution.
+If we specifiy just the 50%, 80% and 95% intervals, we can see these match up approximately with the relevant quantiles of the theoretical distribution.
+These do not match exactly because we only obtained a finite sample from the distribution - large sample sizes provide greater accuracy.

 ``` r
 ggplot(fake_df, aes(x=x, y=y)) + geom_fan(intervals=c(50,80,95)/100) +